MicrosoftDocs/cpp-docs.it-it/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parametri

-`right` Oggetto match_results da scambiare con.
+*a destra* dell'oggetto per scambiare con il match_results.

 ### <a name="remarks"></a>Note

-La funzione membro scambia il contenuto di `*this` e `right` in un tempo costante e non genera eccezioni.
+La funzione membro Scambia il contenuto del `*this` e *destro* in un tempo costante e non genera eccezioni.

 ### <a name="example"></a>Esempio